bfbarry/kanban-board/README.md

+# kanban-board

+## TODO
+- Want to figure out how backend ties into this, for rendering and updating
+- Give tasks a `clear` button, and when clicked asked 'are you sure'?

-# Getting Started with Create React App
+# Documentation for npx: Getting Started with Create React App
+## Dependencies
+`yarn add uuid react-beautiful-dnd                            `

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).